 - Only contact potential customers whose consent you have secured.

 - Look into the GDPR provisions accepted by member states where your prospects are based.

 - Make your identity known at the beginning of the call.

 - Adhere to the Do Not Call Register.

-- On weekdays, make calls only within 9am and 8pm.
+- On weekdays, make calls only between 9 am and 8 pm.

 - Ensure you’re calling a prospect within their chosen time frame.

-- Lay off Do Not Call and Do Not Disturb registries to avoid being penalised.
+- Lay off Do Not Call and Do Not Disturb lists to avoid being penalized.